Forge Voice vs Ruby Receptionists

 01

-Your Ruby intake form, call-handling instructions, FAQs, and routing rules.
-Hand them over on a quick kickoff call.
-We read them cover to cover.
+Pull your Ruby intake form, call-handling instructions, FAQs, and routing rules.
+Forward them with a 15-minute call.
+That's the entire knowledge kickoff.

 02